PagerDuty/pdpyras/sphinx/source/user_guide.rst

 Multi-updating
 --------------
-Introduced in version 2.1 is support for multi-update actions using ``rput``.
+Multi-update actions can be performed using ``rput``.
 As of this writing, multi-update support includes the following endpoints:

 * `PUT /incidents <https://developer.pagerduty.com/api-reference/b3A6Mjc0ODEzOQ-manage-incidents>`_
 * `PUT /incidents/{id}/alerts <https://developer.pagerduty.com/api-reference/b3A6Mjc0ODE0NA-manage-alerts>`_
-* PUT /priorities (documentation not yet published as of 2022-03-15, but the endpoint is functional)
+* PUT /priorities (documentation not yet published as of 2023-04-26, but the endpoint is functional)

 For instance, to resolve two incidents with IDs ``PABC123`` and ``PDEF456``: